A Trauma Therapist’s 5 Tips for Reparenting Yourself in Falls Church, VA

 Tip #3: Let Go of Productivity

-Staying productive is not just the result of living in a productive society, it’s also a survival skill and one that only serves you for so long.
-Rather than jumping from task to task and chore to chore, break up your tasks with genuine activities that bring you delight.
-To turn to inspiration for joy and delight, reflect on what would have excited you in childhood.
+As you introduce those pauses, you can begin extending them by breaking up your tasks with genuine activities that bring you delight.
+To turn to inspiration for joy and delight, reflect on what would have excited you in childhood, or what allows you to slow down now.
 Did you want to play outside more?
-Maybe consider some outside time.
+Maybe consider some outside time, or time spent in nature.
 Did you want to play an instrument?
 Maybe listen to music or try learning an instrument now.
 Did you love art but never got to explore it?
 Try it now and see what happens!
+Welcome some stillness into your world, little by little.

 Tip #4: Lean into Forgiveness Over Perfection